tolo/InterfaCSS/README.markdown

 InterfaCSS emerged out of frustration with the shortcomings of the available Interface Building tools, one of the most important being the constant need to repeat yourself when it comes to styling of user interface elements.
 There had to be a better way.

-And out of that notion sprung the foundation of InterfaCSS, which after a spending a longish time fermenting and maturing and whatnot, finally is taking shape.
-One area where particularly much fermentation has been going on is in the stylesheet parsing department, even though the choice of a CSS-like syntax was made quite early.
-A few parser implementations have come and gone, but the one that finally stuck is [Parcoa](https://github.com/brotchie/Parcoa).
+And out of that notion sprung the foundation of InterfaCSS, which after a spending a longish time fermenting finally is here to make your iOS-user-interface-coding-life a little bit easier.
+So go ahead, create yourself some fantastic [styles](#StylesheetFormat) and some amazing [layouts](#Layout), and you'll never look back!

 What InterfaCSS does